wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 == Description ==

-Add a Pinterest "Pin It" Button to your site to let your visitors easily pin your awesome content!
+Add a Simple "Pin It" Button to Your Posts in 2 Minutes

 ### "Pin It" Button Features: ###

-* Specify image to pin or let the reader select
+* Specify image to pin on each post or...
+* Let the reader select an image from a popup
-* Add horizontal or vertical pin count
+* Show horizontal, vertical or no pin count
-* Display or hide on any post, page or category
+* Show or hide the button on any post, page or category
-* Custom CSS for aligning just right
+* Add custom CSS to align with other sharing buttons
-* Includes widget and full shortcode support
+* Sidebar widget and shortcode included

 = Resources =